pudg/GPS-Tracking/README.md

  * `Save` all setting preferences and uploaded files to database.

 To inspect the database after any `save` operation visit [http://localhost:8000/api/database](http://localhost:8000/api/database)

+ * Only included for coding challenge transparency, this wouldn't make it in release.